 Apps like Vivino can help you find wines and winemakers that use sustainable, vegan processes that align with your values and dietary choices.
 And online databases like Barnivore is a good way to check which wines are vegan, and which are using animal by-products in their fining process.

 If you trust labels, you can look for wines that are unfiltered.
 An unfiltered wine means that the winemaker skipped the filtering or fining step, making it a vegan wine.
 Don’t be surprised if your unfiltered wine has a foggier appearance and a bit of sediment floating around – this is normal.

 Lucky for you, all of Renegade and Longton’s sparkling wines are vegan and use the clay-based fining agent to remove impurities so you never have to question whether you can enjoy a glass…or a bottle of our sparkling wines.

-While vegan food options are flooding the market, the alcohol industry has been slow to produce vegan liqueurs and spirits.
+While vegan food options are flooding the market, the alcohol industry has been slow to produce vegan liqueurs, spirits and vegan wines.
 This makes finding a vegan cocktail a little bit tricky.

 Vegan Cocktail #1: French 75 (Renegade 75)

 180ml vegan elderflower pure sparkling wine